 - Our internal team of portfolio managers and investment analysts meets daily to bring you the best opportunities for growth and protection.

-- Our firm has been nationally ranked by both Financial Advisor Magazine and Bloomberg for the past nine consecutive years.
+- Our firm has been nationally ranked for the past 14 years.

 - Our business is built on relationships, not transactions.
-We are independent, not commission-based, and we share your investment goals.
+We are independent, not commission-focused, and we share your investment goals.